MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Close the deal

 Closing the deal refers to the process of finalizing the agreement with a client or decision makers after an opportunity is won.
 It involves confirming acceptance, negotiating terms if necessary, preparing and signing the contract, and setting up the required arrangements for the project or business.

+### Closing entries

+Closing entries in Dynamics 365 Finance are the automated journal entries made at the end of a financial period to transfer the balances of temporary accounts (such as revenue and expense accounts) to permanent accounts (such as retained earnings).
+This process resets the accounts for the next reporting cycle.

+### Closing sheet

+The closing sheet in Dynamics 365 is a summarized document that includes the final balances of various accounts and financial indicators after the financial period closure.
+It provides a snapshot of the financial status at the end of the reporting cycle.
+Users with proper security can make adjustments to how the balances will be transferred to the opening balances for the next period prior to posting.

+### Collaborative budgeting

+Collaborative budgeting in Dynamics 365 involves the collective contribution of stakeholders to the budgeting process.
+This fosters collaboration among budget owners, finance leaders, and departmental managers, ensuring a more comprehensive and accurate budget.

 ### Collection letters or dunning notes